Keto Pizza Chaffle

 How do I prevent soggy chaffles when adding toppings?

 This is something I figured out after a few mushy attempts.
 First, let the cooked chaffle rest on a wire rack for 2-3 minutes before adding anything on top.
 It firms up as it cools.
 Second, if you're piling on wet toppings like sauce and veggies, pop the whole thing under the broiler for 60-90 seconds instead of microwaving.
 The direct heat crisps the base while melting the toppings.
+I also make sure any high-moisture veggies are pre-cooked before they go on.

 Do I need almond flour or coconut flour for this recipe?

 No flour at all, which is one of the reasons I make this so often.
 The egg and cheese handle all the structure.
-I've seen other pizza chaffle recipes that add a tablespoon of almond flour for extra crispness, and I've tried it.
+I've seen other recipes that add a tablespoon of almond flour for extra crispness, and I've tried it.
 It works fine, but I honestly can't tell a difference once the toppings are on.
 If you're nut-free, you're good to go with this recipe as written.

 Can I make this chaffle vegan?